fmlove/Thesis/output/_main.md

 #### Protrudin

-As previously discussed (CROSS-REFERENCE TO INTRO SECTION), Raiborg et al. [@raiborgRepeatedEREndosome2015] proposed a mechanism through which protrudin promotes anterograde late endosome transport.
+As previously discussed (section \@ref(intro-ptdn-transport)), Raiborg et al. proposed a mechanism through which protrudin promotes anterograde late endosome transport [@raiborgRepeatedEREndosome2015].
 Subsequent work expanded this mechanism to lysosomes, and particularly implicated protrudin-mediated lysosomal transport in mTORC1 activation, albeit in non-neuronal cells [@hongPtdIns3PControlsMTORC12017].
-Additionally, Since Petrova et al. showed that overexpression of protrudin increased the amount of ER in growth cones, it seemed likely that lysosomal transport might play a role in this process, in keeping with the role of lysosomes in ER transport discussed in (CROSS REFERENCE) [@petrovaProtrudinFunctionsEndoplasmic2020].
+Additionally, Since Petrova et al. showed that overexpression of protrudin increased the amount of ER in growth cones, it seemed likely that lysosomal transport might play a role in this process, in keeping with the role of lysosomes in ER transport discussed in section \@ref(intro-ptdn-axonalER) [@petrovaProtrudinFunctionsEndoplasmic2020].

 Given the importance of lysosome transport to cell growth and neuronal function, We decided to test whether protrudin overexpression could be increasing axonal lysosome transport.